nyu-mlab/iot-inspector-client/README.md

 2. Start IoT Inspector: `bash ubuntu-start-inspector.sh`

 Once you run `python start_inspector.py`, you will be prompted to enter your `sudo` password on the command line.
 At the same time, a browser window will appear that allows you to view the inspection report.

+# Getting Started on Windows

+We are still working on a Windows 10 version.
+Stay tuned.